Trixeee/Drowsiness-Detection-System/README.md

 Detects drowsiness in real-time using a webcam by analyzing eye closure and yawning.
 Triggers alerts and simulates smart responses using BFS algorithms.
 Features a modern web dashboard for live visualization of vehicle routing, alert propagation, and event history.

 ## Features

-- Real-time face, eye, and mouth detection (Mediapipe + OpenCV)
+- Real-time face, eye, and mouth detection using webcam
-- Eye Aspect Ratio (EAR) for drowsiness detection
+- Eye Aspect Ratio (EAR) based drowsiness detection
-- Yawn detection
+- Yawning detection
+- On-screen visual warnings
+- Sound alerts
-- On-screen and sound alerts
+- Voice-based AI alerts
-- BFS-based alert propagation (simulated)
+- WhatsApp alert notifications (Twilio)
-- BFS-based vehicle routing to safe stop (simulated)
-- **Modern web dashboard**:
-  - Live grid and path visualization (with start, end, obstacles, and route)
-  - Alert propagation tree
-  - Event log (current session)
-  - History of all past activities (with delete option)
-  - Responsive, visually appealing design
+- Live event logging
+- Modern Flask-based dashboard
+- Secure handling of credentials using environment variables

 ## Setup
 1. Clone the repository or download the project files.